 W6IWI, Tucson AZ

 We moved from Arvada CO to Tucson AZ in 2021.
 An archive of the Colorado station is here.
 This page describes the current station in AZ.
-Both the page and the station are under construction.

 Favorite band, image from the cover of a recent CRHS Journal, an old Schlitz magazine ad, Solar-Terrestrial Data showing conditions for HF and VHF bands and the MUF for Boulder CO, something about FT8, the W6IWI QSL card, view of W6IWI Mobile.
 The Optimal Working Frequency is about 0.85 times the Maximum Usable Frequency.